 From this point on, the story follows the invisible man's trail of destruction and terror across the land as he attempts to either find a cure for his condition or take over the country (whichever is more likely).
+He is eventually discovered to be a scientist named Griffin, who was engaging in some illicit experiments.
+His old girlfriend Flora is played by Gloria Stewart, 64 years before Stewart starred as the old Rose in Titanic.

 This film provides examples of: